Guillapre/atributs-chart/README.md

 ![you can also SPIN THE GRAPH](https://cdn.discordapp.com/attachments/722006558317215841/786005481411182642/QcJiLBFgPi.gif)

 ## What we use?
-the webpage is made with bootstrap 5, an simples JavaScript codes and Plottly for make the chart.
+The webpage is made with bootstrap 5, a simple JavaScript codes and Plotly for make the chart.
 If you want check it out.

 ### Final considerations
 If this project help you, you can give me a cup of coffee :P